swiftlang/swift-evolution/Proposal.md

     public mutating func remove<C>(_ index: Bound, within collection: C) where C: Collection, C.Index == Bound

-    /// Removes the specified range expression into the range set.
+    /// Removes the specified range expression from the range set.
     ///
     /// - Parameters:
     ///   - range: The range expression to remove from the range set.